dnl-rss/secureum-slot2-solidity101/02_types.md

 | `string` or `bytes` | `""` |
 | `enum` | first member |

-## Scoping
+## 40. Scoping

 Scoping in solidity follows the widespread scoping rules of C99

 1. Variables are visible from the point right after declaration until the closure of the smallest bracket set `{}` that contains that declaration.
 An exeception to this rule includes variables declared in the initialization part of a for-loop, which are only visible until the end of the for-loop
-2. Varibles that are parameter-like (function parameters, modifier parameters, catch parameters, ...) are visible inside the code block that follows -- the body of the function or modifier or catch blocks
+2. Variables that are parameter-like (function parameters, modifier parameters, catch parameters, ...) are visible inside the code block that follows -- the body of the function or modifier or catch blocks
 3. Variables and other items declared outside of a code block are visible even before they were declared.
 This means you can use state variables and call functions before they are declared in code.

 ```solidity